 Surprising for the location (Spring Mountain Distinct) Chardonnay is grown on site.
 This is not a variety you think of when it comes to up valley Napa hillside-based wineries.
 However, there are several other Spring Mountain wineries growing this variety and it has its own unique characteristics compared to the more common cool weather Chardonnay sourced from the Carneros district to the south.
 The vineyard that produces this wine is directly below the winery and the tasting room.
 It is dry farmed.
 They make this wine in a similar style each year – barrel fermented, no secondary malolactic fermentation and the wine is stirred on the lees during its aging.

-The 2013 Robert Keenan Chardonnay shows notes of lime and citrus blossom on the bouquet.
-It is very balanced on the palate and is clean and easy drinking.
+The 2013 Robert Keenan Chardonnay sports notes of lime and citrus blossom on the bouquet.
+This wine is very balanced on the palate and easy drinking.
 It offers a noticeable weight with some creaminess but without being too heavy.
 Some Chardonnays on the extreme end of the spectrum are fairly acidic while others on the other end of the spectrum are oaky, buttery and very viscous.
 This wine is neither of those styles – rather is somewhere in the middle.
 It is a very balanced wine.

 —